DavyJonesLocker/ember-easy-form/README.md

 {{input secret type="hidden"}}
 ```

-`ember-formBuilder` will also try to determine the type automatically
+`ember-easyForm` will also try to determine the type automatically
 based upon the property name:

 ```handlebars